hiruna72/dorado/README.md

 # slow5-dorado

 This is our fork of [Dorado](https://github.com/nanoporetech/dorado) that supports [S/BLOW5](https://www.nature.com/articles/s41587-021-01147-4).
 Dorado is a high-performance, easy-to-use, open source basecaller for Oxford Nanopore reads.
 For typical simplex basecalling and mod calling with S/BLOW5, we recommend using [buttery-eel](https://github.com/Psy-Fer/buttery-eel) wrapper with Guppy.
-At the moment, this branch is primarily for duplex calling with S/BLOW5.
+At the moment, this fork is primarily for duplex calling with S/BLOW5.

 ## Features